Doctor of Nursing Practice

 - Three statements of recommendation from individuals who can attest to the applicant's capacity for doctoral study.

-b.
-One form must be completed by someone who can attest to the competencies and expertise of the applicant at the Advanced Practice level.
+- One form must be completed by someone who can attest to the competencies and expertise of the applicant at the Advanced Practice or Leadership level.

 - Current resume or curriculum vitae.

-- A document, prepared by the applicant which addresses the following:
+- A Statement of Purpose, prepared by the applicant which addresses the following:

-b.
-Focused area of interest for synthesis project,
+- Focused area of interest for synthesis project.

 - Completion of a scheduled telephone interview with the DNP Program coordinator.

 - Prior to enrollment, students will be required to submit to background checks, drug and alcohol screening, and must meet program health requirements.
 Currently Southeastern Louisiana University utilizes Certified Background to complete these requirements at the student's expense.
 Details are sent to students once officially admitted into the DNP Program.

 - Students should be proficient with methodologies utilized in Online Learning and must possess computer equipment and technology which is compatible with the university learning management systems (Ex.
 Moodle, Leonet).

 All Materials must be submitted, for review, by the deadline posted on the Graduate Nursing Programs' website for consideration to begin coursework.